WordPress and technical operations

 What we built

-Same team scoped discovery, shipped WordPress, wired analytics, and ran six weeks of post-launch tuning.
-First written commercial read landed in 48 hours.
+The same team scoped discovery, shipped WordPress, connected analytics, and ran six weeks of post-launch tuning.
+The first phase ended with a written commercial read and delivery order.

 What moved